0xTamil/awesome-low-level/README.md

 Some of the reasons C is still so important include:

-- C runs almost everywhere.
+- **C runs almost everywhere**.
 From tiny microcontrollers and embedded devices to desktop applications, servers, and operating systems, C can be found on nearly every type of computing platform.
-- C is efficient and lightweight.
+- **C is efficient and lightweight**.
 It allows programmers to write software that uses very little memory and processing power, making it ideal for performance-critical and resource-constrained systems.
-- C is flexible.
+- **C is flexible**.
 Unlike many modern languages, C doesn't force you into a specific programming style or paradigm.
 It gives you the freedom to structure programs in whatever way makes the most sense for the problem you're solving.
-- C imposes very few restrictions on programming style.
+- **C imposes very few restrictions on programming style**.
 Unlike many higher-level languages, it does not strongly enforce a particular programming paradigm or ideology.
 As a result, there are very few kinds of programs that cannot be written in C.
-- A huge amount of software is built on C. Many programming languages, operating systems, databases, compilers, and developer tools are written in C or heavily influenced by it.
+- **A huge amount of software is built on C**.
+Many programming languages, operating systems, databases, compilers, and developer tools are written in C or heavily influenced by it.
 Languages such as Python, Ruby, PHP, and Perl rely on runtimes and implementations that are largely written in C or C++.

 One of the biggest strengths of C is that it teaches you to be careful.
 The language gives you a lot of power and freedom, but with that freedom comes responsibility.
 Small mistakes can lead to serious problems if you're not paying attention.